stilia/node-imagemagick/README.md

 ```

 ### crop(options, callback) ###
 Convenience function for resizing and cropping an image. _crop_ uses the resize method, so _options_ and _callback_ are the same. _crop_ uses _options.srcPath_, so make sure you set it :) Using only _options.width_ or _options.height_ will create a square dimensioned image.
 Gravity can also be specified, it defaults to Center.
-Available gravity options are [NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast]
+Available gravity options are [NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast].
+Image dimensions can be specified to speed up.

 Example: